shane-zentz/bs-cms/README.md

 BS-CMS (c) 2020 by Shane Zentz (https://www.shanezentz.com/)

+V-1-0-7 : is likely the final or penultimate relase of bs-cms.
+Everything should be functioning correctly now.
+I would like to add a few things if I have time, such as ability to edit theme files directly in cms and user permissions but not sure if I'll have time to work on this much.
+But either way it is fully functioning and works as I intended/needed it to.

 V-1.0.6 : is mostly a maintenance build, mainly the previous version stopped working because of changes made by tinymce, so now tinymce will need to be 'self-hosted' instead of using the cloud version.
 This build also includes a couple of other minor updates/fixes.

 Licensed:    MIT